jaavier/boilerplate-gemini-golang/README.md

 └── talk_file.go
 ```

+Now our **prompts** folder contains these files.

-`prompts/my_custom_prompt.go` must contain a prompt template and a function that receives the prompt written by the user and converts it to useful instructions for the LLM.
+Important: `prompts/my_custom_prompt.go` must contain a prompt template and a function that receives the prompt written by the user and converts it to useful instructions for the LLM.

 This is a basic example, so we will receive the answer just in Markdown.